fornacif/summit-emea-tl07/README.md

 1. Navigate to AEM > Assets > [File](http://localhost:4502/assets.html/content/dam)
 2. Create a folder named `Aviation`
 3. Enter this new folder and upload this image: [Big Airliner](images/airline_engine.jpg)
-4. Click on the Search button and type term `airliner`
+4. Click on Search button and type term `airliner`

 :information_source: We can observe that no suggestions are provided.
 Indeed, the default update frequency is set to 10 minutes